edwardshturman/site/app/projects/dcraft.md

 Four times a school year, we'd have Intersession: a two-week break from regular classes to deep dive into guest-led workshops (e.g. productivity & happiness), skills (e.g. Korean martial arts), or self-directed projects.

-From May 2019, my incredibly talented friend <Author name="Joss Ettrick" avatar="/avatars/joss.jpg" link="https://jossettrick.com" /> and I would lead Intersession cohorts with our friends and build the school, block by block (pun intended).
+From May 2019, my incredibly talented friend <Mention name="Joss Ettrick" avatar="/avatars/joss.jpg" link="https://jossettrick.com" /> and I would lead Intersession cohorts with our friends and build the school, block by block (pun intended).

 ## The first Intersession